stamparm/maltrail/sensor/docs/REPORT.md

 precise about which is which: the sensor's own per-packet cost fell 1,209 -> 865 ns (-28%, the §4c work, reproducible), while `sensor.py` on this box measured 16,689 -> 23,448 ns/packet (+40%) on a
 larger trail set and a machine under different load. **Only the first is an improvement we made.**
-Quote 13.8x as the conservative floor and 27x as the current measurement; the honest statement is "14-27x per packet, depending on run and hardware".
+Quote 13.8x as the conservative floor and 27x as this box's measurement; with the two further systems below reaching 30x and 37x, the honest statement — and the one every other document in the repository uses — is "14-37x per packet, depending on run and hardware".

 Reproduced later on other hardware with the same harness (`--slope` is now the default, so the steady-state row is always printed): 550 ns/packet vs 16,656 for `sensor.py` on this same laptop